+To protect against this, NASA's Human Research Program is studying the health and performance risks associated with space flight.
+The second risk is altered gravity fields.
 On Earth, our muscles work to pump fluids through the body against gravity, and gravity helps to return them.
-Even though astronauts enter a lightweight environment, their muscles continue to work as if they were on Earth.
-This causes fluids to be pumped up and concentrated in the upper body.
-The change in fluids causes a swelling of the head that is often seen in astronauts.
+In space, however, astronauts enter a lightweight environment where their muscles continue to work as if they were on Earth.
+This causes fluids to be pumped up and concentrated in the upper body, resulting in a swelling of the head that is often seen in astronauts.

 It can also cause an increase in pressure in the back of the eye, which can change its shape and can change vision.
 The third risk is a hostile and closed environment.
 Without gravity, there is a loss of muscle mass and bone density.
 To counter these changes, astronauts exercise for two hours a day using devices such as treadmills and ARES for resistance exercises.
 However, these machines take up quite a bit of space, so NASA is working on a miniaturized version for Orion, where space is a scarce commodity.
 The fourth risk is distance from Earth.

 The vestibular or balance system is also affected by the absence of gravity.
 Within this system, in our inner ear, there are small crystals that give us information about our orientation.
 Without gravity, there is no signal to tell the body in which direction it is “up”.
 The mismatch between information from astronauts' eyesight and information from the vestibular system often causes a feeling of dizziness or space sickness.
 The fifth risk is isolation and confinement.